 One of our family Christmas traditions is leaving out a plate of cookies for Santa.
 It started after we made a special plate with our son when he was just over a year old.
 Wanting our daughter to have her own special plate for this tradition, I took her back to the same pottery shop last December to make one.
 This time we created a Handprint Reindeer.

 Creating our Handprint Reindeer Plate

-I found a small plate to use and let my daughter pick out a small item to paint by herself while I worked on the details.
+I found a plate to use and let my daughter pick out a small item to paint by herself while I worked on the details.
 She selected a small reindeer figure.
 Quite appropriate!

 We began with me painting her hand brown and her pressing it firmly onto the plate to create the handprint.
-After that was complete, we washed her hands and I set her loose painting her little reindeer while I focused on the plate.
+After that was complete, we washed her hands and I set her loose painting her little pottery reindeer while I focused on the plate.

 Next I painted in a red nose and added the eyes with eyelashes, of course.
 I finished it off with her name in all capital letters along the bottom.

 Our new handprint Reindeer plate got it’s first test run a couple weeks before Christmas.
 We were baking our traditional gingersnap cookies when my son suggested we make a smaller cookie for our Elf, Christopher Pop-in-Kins.
 There was a lot of joy the next morning when we discovered that he did indeed eat a bite of the cookie and he left fun selfies taken with our son’s Instax Mini camera.